 Attendance for Undergraduate and Graduate Courses Attendance and punctuality are important for the successful pursuit of study.
-Therefore, the number of a student's absences may be taken into account in determining academic grades.
+Therefore, the number of students' absences may be taken into account in determining academic grades.
 Students may be expected to explain to the instructor the reason for any absences from class and, in some cases, be asked to provide appropriate documentation.